-- level_symbols (-) the level mapping symbols as well as their corresponding recursive symbols - head (-) head of the rule we are adding level mapping symbols to. - pos_justification (-) whether we are adding symbols to the direct positive justification (e.g., head => body) or direct negative justification (e.g., body => head) part of the rule. - polarity (-) whether the current expression occurs under negation. - mode (Semantics) - q_vars (Dict[str, Variable]) - the quantifier variables that may appear in the expression class Symbol(parent, name)
+- level_symbols (-) the level mapping symbols as well as their corresponding recursive symbols - head (-) head of the rule we are adding level mapping symbols to. - pos_justification (-) whether we are adding symbols to the direct positive justification (e.g., head => body) or direct negative justification (e.g., body => head) part of the rule. - polarity (-) whether the current expression occurs under negation. - mode (Semantics) - class Symbol(parent, name)